wp-plugins/rss-import/readme.txt

 Tested up to: 3.9.1
 Stable tag: 4.4.14

-Import and display Feeds in your blog, use PHP or the Shortcode.
+Import and display Feeds in your blog, use PHP in your templates or the Shortcode in posts and pages.

 == Description ==
 Import and display Feeds in your blog, use PHP, a Widget or the Shortcode.
-The plugin use the standards of WordPress, non extra library; use [MagpieRSS](http://magpierss.sourceforge.net/) or [SimplePie](http://simplepie.org/) for parse feeds.
+The plugin uses the standards of WordPress, non extra library is used; uses [MagpieRSS](http://magpierss.sourceforge.net/) or [SimplePie](http://simplepie.org/) (both part of standart wordpress) to parse feeds.

-Use following code with a PHP-Plugin or in a template, example `sidebar.php` or `single.php`, for WordPress:
+Use following code within a PHP-Plugin or in a template, example `sidebar.php` or `single.php`, for WordPress:

 _Example:_
 `&lt;?php RSSImport(10, 'http://bueltge.de/feed/'); ?&gt;`

-This is smallest code for use the plugin with your own feed-url.
-The plugin have many parameters for custom import of content form a feed.
+This is smallest code to use the plugin with your own feed-url.
+The plugin has many parameters for custom import of content form a feed.
 See the list of parameters.
 You can also use all parameters with shortcode in posts and pages.

 _Example for Shortcode:_
 `[RSSImport display="5" feedurl="http://bueltge.de/feed/"]`